gauthumj/symbl-ai/README.md

 # Features

 <ul>
-    <li>The app uses use state and fetch to get and display data from the API
+    <li>The app uses useState and fetch() to get and display data from the API
     <li>Until the data is fetched, the app displays a loading message
     <li>If an error occurs, the app displays an error message
 </ul>